mathigatti/awebsite/_posts/2020-04-19-reaction-diffusion.md

 I used Three.js for rendering each frame, and WebGL for implementing the diffusion algorithm.

-I implemented the Ping-pong rendering technique to being able to define actual frame in terms of last one.
+I implemented the Ping-pong rendering technique for being able to define actual frame in terms of last one.
 As we need somehow to save the information of previous frame.

 Defining Three.js script general structure: